 An important question to ask is: How comfortable are you with seeing others in pain and dealing with them in an intimate setting?
 Physical therapy is a noble, helping profession that serves others and much will be expected of you.
 In dealing with patients who are in pain and distress day after day, it is up to you to cope with their situation and at the same time instill in them the desire to improve and recover as completely as possible.
 You have to be a compassionate motivator, moving your patient forward knowing that the exercises you prescribe may be quite painful, especially for those at the beginning of the process who have been victimized by traumatic injury.
 Depending on your specific interests, you may choose to focus your work.
 Physical therapy subspecialties include:

 - Neurological - working with patients suffering from nerve disorders

 - Working with those suffering from degenerative diseases

 - Cardiac and Pulmonary rehabilitation

 - Working with older adults

 - Working with athletes

 If physical therapy is the right career choice for you, the future is bright with a high median salary and high employment prospects projected well into the future.
-In fact, employment of physical therapists is expected to increase by nearly 40 percent over the next decade, due in large part to the legions of aging baby boomers.
+The demand for physical therapists is expected to grow 21% through 2030, with an almost 31% projected increase of demand in Indiana.
 The demand for physical therapists now and in the future ranks near the top of virtually all occupations.